 Each category corresponds to a different level of health concern.
 The six levels of health concern and what they mean are:

 The AQI specifically identifies Sensitive Groups.
 Who are in Sensitive Groups?
-Some people are more sensitive to air pollution than other people.
-Different people can be sensitive to different air pollutants.
+Some people are more sensitive to air pollution than others, and people can be sensitive to different air pollutants.
 For example, ozone might make you cough.
 Particulate matter may not bother you, but it may make your grandmother cough and need to rest.

-Another sensitive group is children.
-A childs’ body is still growing, and their lungs are still developing.
-Many studies show that exposure to air pollution reduces lung development in children.
-They also need to play outside, get more exercise and less video entertainment.
-When they do they just need to be properly protected.
+One sensitive group is children.
+A child’s body is still growing, and their lungs are still developing.
+Many studies has shown that exposure to air pollution reduces lung development in children.
+Our children need to play outside, get more exercise and less video entertainment.
+When they do we need to make sure they are properly protected.

 Another sensitive group is people with asthma.
 Asthma is a disease that can make it hard to breathe.
 If people who have asthma are careful and do what the doctor tells them to do, they may never have trouble breathing.

 Hay fever, or allergic rhinitis, the fifth most common disease in the United States (U.S.) has symptoms similar to those of a cold such as sneezing, congestion, runny nose, and sinus pressure.
 It is caused by an allergic response to airborne substances, such as pollen.
-The time of year it happens depends on what substance, or allergen, the person reacts to.
+The time of year it happens depends on what allergen the person reacts to.